-Subpart 1.
+- Subp.
+1a.
 Advisory committee.
 "Advisory committee" means a committee consisting of three union representatives, three employer representatives, and two roster members appointed by the commissioner under Minnesota Statutes, section 15.014, to advise the commissioner regarding the appointment and removal of persons to the arbitrator roster.
-The committee shall not expire as provided by Minnesota Statutes, section 15.059.
+The committee shall not expire as provided by Minnesota Statutes, section 15.059. - Subp.

-- Subp.
 2. Applicant.
 "Applicant" means an individual who is seeking appointment to the roster. - Subp.
 3. Arbitrator roster or roster.
 "Arbitrator roster" or "roster" means a listing of persons determined by the commissioner to be qualified and available for referral as an arbitrator of labor disputes under this chapter. - Subp.
 4. Bureau.
 "Bureau" means the Bureau of Mediation Services. - Subp.
 5. Close of the record.
 "Close of the record" means the last date of hearing or the final date for posthearing submission of written material, if any, whichever is later. - Subp.
 6. Commissioner.
 "Commissioner" means the commissioner of the Bureau of Mediation Services. - Subp.
-7. Expedited panel.
-"Expedited panel" means a list established by the commissioner of roster members who are willing and able to handle expedited cases under part 5530.1100. - Subp.
+7. [Repealed, 21-SR 583] - Subp.
 8. Initial appointment.
 "Initial appointment" means a new appointment to the roster of a person who is not listed on the roster at the time application for appointment is made.